whitesin/maximo-nodejs-rest-client/README.md

 #### Attachments

-The following code snippet illustrates the Attachments api.
+The following code snippet illustrates how to use the Attachments API.

     router.get('/test_attachments', function(req, res)
     {